121mlvin/OW2Stats/README.md

 # Overwatch 2 Statistics Project

 ## Overview
-This project is a web application designed to display Overwatch player statistics and compare hero data.
-It is currently a work in progress due to limitations with the Overwatch API not updating statistics in real-time.
+This project is a web application designed to display Overwatch 2 player statistics and compare hero data.
+It is currently abandoned due to limitations with the Overwatch API not updating statistics in real-time.

 ## Technologies Used
  - Python